 NOTE: Report X-rays by dentists under the Dental Service category.

---’’
+12. Home Health Services.
+(See 42 CFR 440.70.) --These are services provided at the patient’s place of residence in compliance with a physician’s written plan of care that is renewed every sixty days.
+These services include the following services and items.
+The services in the first three paragraphs are required.
+The services in the fourth paragraph are optional.

 o Nursing service, as defined in the State Nurse Practice Act, that is provided on a part-time or intermittent basis by an HHA (a public or private agency or organization, or part of an agency or organization, that meets the requirements for participation in Medicare) or if there is no agency in the area, a registered nurse who: